MXMX0811/ROS_project_restaurant/README.md

             start = 0
             pub.publish('ready_to_catch') 	#publish message to the node used to control the catching rospy.wait_for_message('arm2navi', String)	#countinue when the catching finish

+And when the catching process finish, the robot will go back to A. This part of code is similar to above.